B4rtDC/DS425-PS/README.md

 2. Start the Pluto server by running `start.jl`.

 ## Getting updates
 To sync with the latest version on GitHub, you can run `update.jl`.
-This should work on every computer, the only condition is that you are not using the CDN network.
+This should work on every computer.
+When connected to CDN by VPN, it should work.
+If you are working on the CDN machine, you need to pass your credentials over the proxy.
+This can be done by modifying and uncommenting line 10 in `update.jl`.

 In a terminal (in the folder):
 ```
 julia config.jl